draperlaboratory/cbat_tools/wp/README.md

   follow the same execution trace.
 In the case the analysis returns UNSAT or UNKNOWN, no script will be outputted.

+- `--wp-print-refuted-goals[true|false]`.
+If set, in the case WP results in SAT, prints a list of goals that have been refuted in the model.
+The list will show the tagged name of the goal, the concrete values of the goal, and the Z3 expression representing the goal.
+For example, a refuted goal of `(= RAX_orig RAX_mod)` can have concrete values of `(= 0x0000000000000000 0x0000000000000001)`.

 - `--wp-print-path=[true|false]`.
 If present, will print out the path to a refuted goal and the register values at each jump in the path.
-It also contains information about whehter a jump has been taken and the address of the jump if found.
+It also contains information about whether a jump has been taken and the address of the jump if found.
+The path will only be printed if refuted goals are printed with `--wp-print-refuted-goals`.

 - `--wp-use-fun-input-regs=[true|false].` If present, at a function call site, uses all possible input registers as arguments to a function symbol generated for